raghav20232023/patternQuestionsInJava/README.md

 # simplePatternQuestionsInJava
-Implementation of multiple types of simple pattern questions (triangle, rectange, half pyramid, floyd's, etc) in java in command line terminal
+Implementation of multiple types of simple and advanced pattern questions (triangle, rectange, half pyramid, floyd's, etc) in java in command line terminal
 This implementation uses simple loops like if-else and for loops

 Given below are snippets of output of each pattern on command line interface: